Lost Churches Project:

 Transylvania is an amazing, magical place and it is really worth exploring.
 Odorheiu Secuiesc, our base, is situated in central-eastern Transylvania, close to the heartland of the Szekely Land.
 The whole region is a country of immense natural beauty and extraordinary history.
 Surrounded by natural springs such as the bubbly water pools of Miercurea Ciuc, Tusnad and Borsec, not far from the beautiful volcanic lake of Saint Anna and the amazing salt mines of Praid (an extraordinary Mines of Moria lookalike), the Odorheiu Secuiesc area is bordering the historic Saxon Transylvanian lands with its castles and fortified churches.

-Due to the COVID-19 situation, for the safety of our participants, our staff and our hosts, we will ensure our participants get to explore the magic of Transylvania, while limiting as much as possible the potential of getting infected:
+Because public transportation in Romania is either lacking or is highly unreliable, and due to the COVID-19 situation, for the safety of our participants, our staff and our hosts, we want to ensure our participants get to explore the magic of Transylvania, while being as safe as possible.
+As a such, we are organizing four weekend day trips, to some amazing sites and museums:

-Day Trip #2 (weekend 1): medieval Saxon fortified churches (Cata, Homorod, Viscri) and the Rupea Fortress
+Day Trip #2 (weekend 1): Saxon Land: medieval fortified churches (Cata, Homorod, Viscri) and the Rupea Fortress.

 Day Trip #3 (weekend 2): Dracula's Bran Castle, Rasnov Fortress and Peles Castle